 Domain migration in simple terms means moving a website from one domain name (example.co) to another (example.info), without data security loss or impairment.
 Principally, when transferring a domain name, then you don’t require a backup since there will be no file transfer between servers.
 Although DNS (Domain Name System) information must be transferred as a requisite to have a record of the change.
 Protocol change may also take place when a non-secure website is moved to a secure website, like when an HTTP website is moved to HTTPS.
 Basically, reasons for changing domain names differ, for example, it could be a choice to move from a generic domain like .com to a more geographically specific one like .in or .cn.

 What is hosting server migration?

 Hosting Server Migration means basically moving from one hosting service provider to another.
 When you are migrating, you will need to institute a full backup of your website along with the database files on your device before initiating the migration process.
 Also, be sure that all your server-side scripting can be installed on your new hosting platform and that your website can run smoothly on the new server.
-There can be multiple reasons to migrate from one host provider to another like:
+There can be multiple reasons to migrate from one host provider to another:

 The desire to take advantage of the new technology stack or better service

-- Application Server Migration: This basically entails transferring a software application from one server environment to another.
+Application Server Migration: This basically entails transferring a software application from one server environment to another.
 This basically happens every time files are moved between servers.

 Virtual Server Migration – This migration domain involves virtual servers or transferring a virtual machine from one server to another.
 There are multiple server options available in the market like GoDaddy, AWS, DigitalOcean, Alibaba Cloud, etc. However, choosing one largely depends on the project’s requirements.
 There is one common rule that applies to every hosting server migration– you can change hosting servers only if you have been registered with the previous domain registrar for 60 days or more.
 You can learn about other rules that are available from on the respective hosting sites.